xDudee/xdude-xrpl-nft/README.md

 ### input folder
   Place all the content you want to include in your NFT in this directory.
-  - These folders will be the templates for your projects build
+  - These folders will serve as the templates for your projects build
   - They should contain the following folders/files (See included examples) in your main project folder
    1. content  -> this is all the data you want to package
    2. make.yml -> this is the instructions used to make your package
-   3. viewer.html -> this is the html template that's populated during the creation
+   3. viewer.html -> this is the html template that's populated during the build

-  - I removed the bunny.mp4 from the GitRepo due to size, you can download it here:
-  - I removed the sintel.mp4 from the GitRepo due to size, you can download it here:
+  - I removed bunny.mp4 & sintel.mp4 from the GitRepo due to size, check the readme.md in each project folder for the IPFS hash for download.

-  This index.html file is generated base on the make.yml & view.html files located in your project folder.
+  This index.html file is generated base on the make.yml & view.html files

-  It is recommended your view.html file be as generic as possible, as adding to many libraries to your work may not work well in the future.
+  It is recommended your viewer.html file be as generic as possible, as adding to many js libraries to your work may not work well in the future.

-  As an example, browsers which support jQuery x.0.0 may not support jQuery x.0.0 five + years from now.
+  As an example, browsers which support jQuery x.0.0 may not support jQuery x.0.0 in the future.

-  The template engine uses nunjucks, and gets its feed from the `config` variable used in the script.

   You should preview the index.html file before publishing, and the script allows you to do this, its a built-in step.

-  - This is also why the generated meta.json file is essential.
-Any future display tool used to view the NFT can use this data to display the work.
   - If you develop a fantastic template to show off your NFT, please let us see it!
 Share on Twitter and please tag me.
 I would love to see it!

 ### ouput folder
   Your generated content will be located in this folder.
   Some important notes here:
-  1. You will need to seed the Torrent.
+  1. You will need to seed the Torrent after the build completes.
 It is assumed your using IPFS as your primary seeding source.
-If you don't want to do this, you can remove the torrent file from the output directory and re-create your torrent file based on the contents of the folder.
-The hash SHOULD be exactly the same despite keeping it compatible.
-  2. If you need to re-populate IPFS with your data, remove the .torrent file from the output directory.
+  2. If you need to re-distribute your IPFS data, remove the .torrent file from the output directory.
 Then proceed to add the entire built folder into IPFS.
-The hash SHOULD be the exactly the same despite, keeping it compatible.
+The hash SHOULD be exactly the same keeping it compatible with whats already been built/set in the XRP wallet.
   3. If you want to use WebTorrents, you NEED to seed the Torrent via a compatible WRTC enabled client, like WebTorrent Desktop client.
-You can validate the WebTorrent is working by placing the magnet url into https://instant.io to validate.
+You can validate the WebTorrent is working by testing the magnet url on https://instant.io.
-  4. Using an external pinning service will greatly improve the performance of the availability of your content, its up to you to ensure your content is as available as possible.
+  4. Using an external pinning service will greatly improve the availability of your packaged content.
-  5. I recommend the use of Digital Ocean spaces to helping ensure your content is easily accessible.
+  5. I recommend the use of DigitalOcean Spaces to helping ensure your content is easily accessible.
   6. On first creation, your content may take some time to propagate!

 ### make.yml and setup.yml files